tommasobruggi/Project-Aristaeus/README.md

 ## Healthy Bee Environment Criteria

 As can be viewed below, a map of the UK (and Ireland) has been divided into small regional units.
-Each of these regional units is associated with a value for each of the environmental factors that have been listed above.
-If all of a region’s values lie within the threshold imposed by HIVE, that region will be given a correspondingly high score and is coloured a bright shade of green.
-Conversely, if a region happens to not meet any or only a few of the criteria imposed, that region will be given a correspondingly low score and is coloured red.
+Each unit on the map is associated with a value for how suitable the region is for bee habitats.
+If all of a region’s features fit the criteria above for healthy bee habitats, then this region is coloured yellow.
+If a region is unsuitable for bee habitats, then the region is coloured blue.
-The map below represents the Healthy Bee Environment Criteria outlined below for the month of January.
+As an example, the map below represents the Healthy Bee Environment Criteria outlined below for the month of January.

 <p align="center">
   <img src="https://github.com/DemetrisChr/project-aristaeus/blob/master/January%20result.png">